 A place of inspiration for art lovers and art-related blogs and websites.
 Images on this website are easily searchable and downloadable.
 More about each item’s rights in the public domain can be found directly in the description section.
 A must-have in the bookmarks of the owners of art and fashion-related resources.

 Stocksnap provides limitless options for any creative idea.
-All of the photos fall under the Creative Commons zero license, so you can copy, modify and share any photo at its highest resolution even for commercial purposes.
+All of the free stock photos fall under the Creative Commons zero license, so you can copy, modify and share any photo at its highest resolution even for commercial purposes.
 You are free to use powerful search options to find the needed images quickly and easy.

 This one is a great weekly updated website with huge fonts and clear typography to help you in your search.
 The pages with images are paginated, it helps browse each page much faster and navigate back and forth easily.
 At the moment there are 83 pages of awesome high quality images.
 There is also a good choice of free videos if you want to add some dynamic look to your website.

-The website collects high quality free stock images primarily for startups.
+The website collects high-quality free stock images primarily for startups.
 The same time, the images can be used by bloggers, publishers, designers, and creators.
 All of the images are licensed under a CC BY license.
 Unfortunately, you can’t search for specific subject, but the images are easily browsed and downloaded.

 The images here are all CC0-licensed and are all made by a very talented Ryan McGuire.
-The website is really outstanding because of its overall design and specifically of images.
+The website is really outstanding because of its overall design and specifications of images.
 The photos are nontrivial, very creative and often funny.
 One of them can become your ideal way to get remembered.
 All of them are sorted by specific tags, so the search is very handy as well.